Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 That's a great idea!

-So I searched for other fuzzers and found [FUME](https://github.com/PBearson/FUME-Fuzzing-MQTT-Brokers).
-FUME uses Markov Modeling to generate MQTT packets and then sends them to the broker.
+So I searched for MQTT fuzzers and found [FUME](https://github.com/PBearson/FUME-Fuzzing-MQTT-Brokers)(AFL-net does not support MQTT yet).
+FUME uses Markov Modeling to generate MQTT packets and then sends them to the broker using the sent back data and optionally terminal output to discover new paths.
 So it takes away the work of creating fuzzing harnesses for every broker and (at the cost of efficiency) allows you to fuzz any MQTT broker(and it was also used to find a security vulnerability in Mosquitto!).

 So I started FUME and let it run with the following brokers:
 - MCloudTT(Rust)(our broker)
 - mosquitto(C)